lk16/dots/README.md

     - [ ] clean board tests
     - [ ] javascript code is a mess
     - [ ] move web.newState() and web.getBoard() to othello package
-    - [ ] ungeneralize or drop commandline frontend?
     - [ ] use project lay-out like https://github.com/golang-standards/project-layout
     - [ ] start using https://github.com/pkg/errors with .Cause()